LingQi000809/6201PatternForPrediction/README.md

 This project learns temporal patterns in musical sequences using an HMM trained on sliced spectrograms.
 Given an audio input, the model generates a continuation that matches the learned pattern.

+We have attempted different improvements with HMM.
+All the previous attempts are documented in file `audio_hmm_improving_attempts.ipynb`.
+The best attempt is in `audio_hmm_best.ipynb`, and it has the following pipeline:

 **Complete Pipeline:**
 ```
 MIDI Files (100, varying BPM)